galeone/dynamic-training-bench/README.md

 ## Define or pick a predefined Input

-DTB comes with some common ML benchmark, like Cifar10, Cifar100 & MNIST, you can use it to train and measure the performances of your model or you can define your own input source implementing the Input interface that you can find here:
+DyTB comes with some common ML benchmark, like Cifar10, Cifar100 & MNIST, you can use it to train and measure the performances of your model or you can define your own input source implementing the Input interface that you can find here:

 1. [dytb/inputs/interfaces.py](dytb/inputs/interfaces.py)